Associate Professor Clare Hanlon

 Sport Management Discipline Leader, College of Sport & Exercise Science

-Clare is an Associate Professor in Sport Management.
+Clare is an Associate Professor and Discipline Leader in Sport Management.
 She has over 25 years’ experience in sport and specialises as an industry advisor, researcher and teacher in facilitating greater participation in sport and physical activity.
-She has a particular forcus on collaboration strategies to encourage women in leadership and participation in sport.
+In 2016, she received the Vice-Chancellor's Award for Excellence in Programs that Enhance Learning.

-- Australia-Malaysia Institute, Australian Department of Foreign Affairs and Trade
+- Australia-ASEAN Council, Australian Department of Foreign Affairs and Trade

 - Australian Sporting Goods Association

 - Health and Human Services, Sport and Recreation Victoria